rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

   RSMP configuration in the site.
 In the configuration, supervisors are identified by their IP addresses.

+* It must be possible to configure to either initiate the RSMP connection or to implement the socket server according to section :ref:`transport-between-site-and-supervision-system`.

 * It must be possible to configure supervisors as primary or secondary.

 * There can be multiple secondary supervisors, but only one primary.